 Today, she tackles her welding job with gusto.

 “I really enjoy being a welder,” Jennings said.
 “Every day, a different job comes to me, or I can travel out to a job site.
 I meet new people every day and there’s always something new to learn.
 I have grown physically and mentally from my job.
 You definitely find out what hard work is!”

-For the past nine months, Jennings has been working at Southwest Metalsmiths and has earned seven X-ray, forklift and OSHA 10 certifications.
+Before her apprenticeship, Jennings had been working at Southwest Metalsmiths and earned seven X-ray, forklift and OSHA 10 certifications.

 EVIT’s Welding program prepared her well, Jennings said.
 EVIT “gave us a lot of tests that really challenged me … We went over a lot of blueprints, which I read every day at my current job.
 Things like that have helped me a lot in the industry.”

 Welding is one of about 40 career training programs offered at EVIT tuition-free for East Valley high school students and tuition-based for adults.
 EVIT encourages female students to pursue careers in welding and other industrial trades in which women comprise less than 25 percent of the workers in those industries.
 Employers in the industrial trades are eager to recruit women so they have a more diverse workforce.

 Jennings hopes more young women will follow a nontraditional path.
 “Once your two years (at EVIT) are over, there are unlimited opportunities,” she said.

 Students at EVIT’s central campuses have a 98 percent high school graduation rate, 2 out of 3 go on to college, and 85 percent are in college, jobs or the military within one year of completing their EVIT training.
 Nearly every program prepares students to earn professional licenses or certifications.